For digital public services that are a joy to use

 Citizens' expectations are not met

-Citizens and businesses would appreciate greater simplicity, clarity, speed, proactivity or flexibility of authorities and their services.
+Citizens and businesses would appreciate greater simplicity, clarity, speed, proactivity or flexibility of the authorities and their services.

 Authorities and services are not efficient